 Nice old color example of Visscher's decorative map of Africa.

-Offered here in the second state, with the privilege added to the lower right part of the map.
+Offered here in the first state, before the addition of the privilege added to the lower right part of the map.
 This map was used in a number of atlases produced by Nicolaas Visscher up to 1679, when upon his death, his son Nicolaas Visscher II began issuing his own Atlas Minor, using his father's plate.
 The second state of the map has been found in atlases dated as late as 1696.

 A beautiful map of the continent of Africa filled with details of mythical towns, rivers, and mountains, which continues to reflect the Ptolemaic view of Africa.
 To prepare this map, Visscher used Willem Blaeu's 1608 wall map of Africa.
 As in Blaeu's map, Visscher depicts a common source for the Cuama and Spirito Santo Rivers of the Zambere River originating in Sacaf Lacus in Southern Africa.
 The general outline of the continent is surprisingly modern in appearance.